OrebroUniversity/hiqp/README.md

 HiQP is an optimal control framework targeted at robotics.
 It is based on the task function approach.

+# Things needed to work with yumi:
+- activation/deactivation of controller. default should be deactivated at startup
+- activation/deactivation of tasks
+- a way to get the current joint values of yumi to load them into simulation for testing

 # Currently available features
 - A ROS joint velocity controller implementation with full supoprt of the framework
 - 6 geometric primitives: point, line, plane, box, cylinder and sphere